whitneyburton/portfolios/students/1508/shannon-paige/20151002-shannon-paige-m1.markdown

 ### Playing a Part

 During the first couple of weeks I posted motivational messages on the private 1508 message board, until I heard it wasn't as appreciated as I hoped it would be.
 I've also tried to always be available to help my fellow 1508 students when they needed help on their projects.
-Sekhar and I have also revitalized the Matz posse (we will be the most senior members next module).
+Sekhar and I have also revitalized the Matz posse (we will be the most senior members next module.)

 ## Review